 Why is my Google Photos not backing up automatically?

 Google Photos is popular with many users as an image management app, and of course, many users are used to backing up photos and videos with it.
 Although Google Photos will end free unlimited storage in 2021, you can still upload as many photos as possible to Google Photos before then.
-But increasingly, some users are suggesting that Google Photos not backing up iPhones or Androids, which can be caused by several reasons:
+But increasingly, some users are reporting that Google Photos not backing up iPhones or Androids, which can be caused by several reasons:

 The video with the wrong format or size was uploaded.